opensearch-project/ml-commons/docs/tutorials/guardrails/use_bedrock_guardrails.md

 # Use the guardrails embedded in the Amazon Bedrock Model Inference API

 ## 0. Preparation
-Create your own Bedrock Guardrails.
-For more details, see the Bedrock document [Create a guardrail](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-create.html).
+Create your own Amazon Bedrock guardrails.
+For more information, see [Create a guardrail](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-create.html).

 ## 1. Create a connector of Bedrock model with guardrails headers